SoNiKBooM/YouSlackBot/README.md

 ### The ~/.credentials Directory

  The ~/.credentials directory is the working directory of YouSlackBot.
 All bot created files have an underscore prefix.

-  To start we will require three separate files, these are:
+To start the bot we will first require three separate files added to the ~/.credentials directory by the user, these are:

   * **slackCREDS.json** - This contains the slack API key. eg;
 ```